 Do I Need To Back Up Google Docs?
 Absolutely.

-While Google Docs seems like an ideal solution for the modern workplace – a workplace that thrives on collaboration and considers “silo” a dirty word – failure to back up Google Docs could have dire consequences.
+While Google for Work (and Google Docs) seems like an ideal solution for the modern workplace – a workplace that thrives on collaboration and considers “silo” a dirty word – failure to back up Google Docs could have dire consequences.

 Wait, what?
-Google Docs are susceptible to permanent deletion without a backup?
+Google Docs in Drive are susceptible to permanent deletion without a backup?

-- Hackers.
-The Syrian Electronic Army seems to be breaking into accounts with alarming frequency, Anonymous is gaining increased notoriety, companies are taking out cybersecurity insurance policies and the Chinese and American governments are having summits about hacking.
-In short: it’s real and it’s a problem.
-A hacker can go in and delete your company files, change them, corrupt them, or otherwise ruin the hard work that you’ve stored in the cloud.
+- Malicious intent.
+Google Drive keeps a track of the changes every time a user edits the document so that you can revert to an older version but what happens if a user permanently deletes files on purpose with wrong intent.
+Google admins can restore files that were deleted in the past 30 days but after 30 days there is no way to recover those files and this is a real problem.
+A trusted employee in your organization can delete critical files, change them, corrupt them, or otherwise ruin the hard work that you’ve stored in the cloud.
 (And if you think storing all of your files locally is safer, then you should do so on a machine that can’t access the internet, since that’s where hackers are getting in.
 Not using the internet sounds totally feasible, right?)

 - Local sync.
 In Google Drive, there’s a tool that allows you to keep a local copy of your files as well as a copy online.
 Sounds great, right?
 Well, if you create a Google Doc online, it will show up in your local Google Drive folder, but what shows up is a link to the file on the network, not the actual file itself.
 So you could back up these files in a more traditional manner, but what you’ve backed up is a pointer, not the actual file itself.